ravensp93/aws-blog/Services/VPC - Virtual Private Cloud/readme.md

 There is a minimum lead time of 1 month to establish the connection.

 **Note:** Data in transit is not encrypted.
 The solution is to provide a VPN connection on top of Direct Connect.

+## Transit Gateway <a name="transit-gateway></a>

+Transit Gateway is a peering service between thousands of VPC and Direct Connect and VPN connections to provide a hub-and-spoke connection between them.
+This is a regional resource, but can work cross-region and cross-account (using Resource Access Manager).

+This simplifies the network topology and provides IP multicast.